Covid 19 coronavirus: Govt backs down on funeral rules - up to 50 people allowed

 Ardern under pressure

-At her 1pm press conference, Prime Minister Jacinda Ardern announced that the planned funeral rules were being reviewed today by the Ministry of Health, with the help of funeral directors and church leaders.
+At her 1pm press conference, Ardern announced that the planned funeral rules were being reviewed today by the Ministry of Health, with the help of funeral directors and church leaders.

 Ardern said "the hardest parts" of the alert level framework were funerals and tangi.